Padre Paraíso

 Padre Paraíso is a Brazilian municipality located in the northeast of the state of Minas Gerais.
-Its population as of 2020 was estimated to be 20,252 people living in a total area of 543 km².
+Its population as of 2020 was estimated to be 20,252 people living in a total area of 543 km2.
 The city belongs to the mesoregion of Jequitinhonha and to the microregion of Araçuaí.
 It became a municipality in 1962.

+Geography

 Padre Paraíso is located on the Rio-Bahia highway (BR-116) at an elevation of 664 meters (center of the town).
 The climate is semi-arid and the region is mountainous.
+Neighboring municipalities are: Ponto dos Volantes - Caraí - Araçuaí.
+The distance to Belo Horizonte is 542 km.
+The distance to the nearest major population center, Teófilo Otoni is 94 km.

+Economy

 The economy is based on cattle raising, services, and subsistence agriculture, with the main crops being coffee, beans, manioc, sugarcane, and corn.
 The cattle herd had 8,000 head in 2006.
 In 2005 there were 639 rural producers but only 7 tractors.
 2,100 persons were dependent on agriculture.
 As of 2005 there were 17 health clinics and 1 private hospital with 42 beds.
 Educational needs were met by 23 primary schools, 3 middle schools and 4 nursery schools.
 There were 959 automobiles in 2006, giving a ratio of 17 inhabitants per automobile (there were 790 motorcycles).
 There was 1 bank in 2007.

-Neighboring municipalities are: Ponto dos Volantes - Caraí - Araçuaí.
-The distance to Belo Horizonte is 542 km.
-The distance to the nearest major population center, Teófilo Otoni is 94 km.